 Medications for anxiety disorders are a temporary fix and should be used only when there are no other solutions.
 Most medications prescribed are benzodiazepines, which are highly addictive and only treat the symptoms rather than the causes.

-Psychotherapy is one of the best treatments as it helps the person resolve root emotional issues that contribute to anxiety.
+Psychotherapy is one of the best treatments as it helps the person resolve emotional issues that may be present.

 Exercise is a great treatment.
-It’s free (unless you pay for a gym membership) and can be done almost anywhere.
+It’s free (unless one pays for a gym membership) and can be done almost anywhere.

 Diaphragmatic breathing is the body’s natural way of resetting the nervous system.
 Within a matter of seconds one’s anxiety symptoms can stop through slow breathing techniques.

-Meditation and mindfulness help in a physiological and psychological way to stop symptoms of anxiety.
-The benefits include an overall sense of well-being through a consistent daily practice of even the simplest meditation techniques.
+Meditation helps in a physiological and psychological way to stop symptoms of anxiety.
+One gains an overall sense of wellbeing through a consistent daily practice of even the simplest meditation techniques.

-Arrowhead Lodge helps men with anxiety disorders by providing:
+Arrowhead Lodge has helped many men with anxiety disorders by:

 - Prescribing non-addictive medications

-If you suffer from an anxiety disorder in conjunction with an addiction, call Arrowhead Lodge Recovery about our substance abuse and anxiety disorder treatment program now at 1-888-654-2800.
+If you suffer from an anxiety disorder in conjunction with an addiction, call Arrowhead Lodge about our substance abuse and anxiety disorder treatment program now at 866-540-4742.